wjb321/TTCan-/TTCAN/TTCAN_v1.4/readme.txt

 b.
 when changing the matrix: ->> ttcan.h  ->> configure the NumSlot ->> change the matrix in ttcan.c:  mes_id and  is_exclusive_window arrays ->> main.c
 switch MasterNode, uploading, switch SlaveNode1/2 uploading.

+c.
+be careful when uploading to different nodes, switch should be changed repestively!!!

+d.
+create sm with only one exclusive window.and the values are always same. do the test, the BC timer set 10ms can make sure the all the values cam be safely sent. if it is faster than 11 ms, some BCs, message can not be sent. checke node0 -> timer2: configure with 110.